cvent/lounge/README.md

 * `keyPrefix` - key prefix for all keys.
 No default.
 Generally useful if you wish to namespace documents.
 Example: `app::env::`.
 * `keySuffix` - Similar as prefix but used as a suffix
 * `refIndexKeyPrefix` - reference lookup index document key prefix.
 The name of the index is appended.
-Default: '$_ref_by_'
+Default: '$_ref_by_' Reference / lookup document keys are also treated using `keyPrefix` and `keySuffix` settings.
 * `delimiter` - delimiter string used for concatenation in reference document key expansion / generation.
 Default: '_'.
 This is prepended to the reference document key.
 * `minimize` - "minimize" schemas by removing empty objects.
 Default: `true`
 * `toObject` - toObject method options: `transform`, `virtuals` and `minimize`
 * `toJSON` - toJSON method options, similar to above
 * `strict` - ensures that value passed in ot assigned that were not specified in our schema do not get saved.
 Default: `true`

 #### Lounge.model(name, schema, options)